-It is not okay to enroll children in these programs because “I am already paying the taxes and future taxation will not be changed.”
-The fact, contrary to this rationale, is that if the enrollment in state-run programs goes up 10% (r 20%, tc.) over the next couple of years, then the state legislature needs to find a way to fund them so they may very well consider increasing property taxes (yours, mine, and those of everyone else) or some other tax or creating a new tax.
-Second, the property taxes that one family pays usually comes nowhere near the amount needed to pay for that families’ children’s tax-funded schooling.
-By the way, how much of your a child’s education in a state-run public school-at-home program would be funded by gambling (a.k.a., Oregon’s lottery, for example)?
+It is not all right to enroll children in these programs because “I am already paying the taxes and future taxation will not be changed.”
+The fact, contrary to this rationale, is that if the enrollment in state-run programs goes up 10% (or 20%, etc.) over the next couple of years, then the state legislature needs to find a way to fund them so they may very well consider increasing property taxes (yours, mine, and those of everyone else) or some other tax or creating a new tax.
+And second, the property taxes that one family pays usually comes nowhere near the amount needed to pay for that families’ children’s tax-funded schooling.
+By the way, how much of your child’s education in a state-run public school-at-home program would be funded by gambling (a.k.a., Oregon’s lottery, for example)?

 Some persons claim that state-run public school-at-home programs are just about serving children, that is, serving the educational needs of “our” children.
 First, they are not “our” children.
 The children of Mr. and Mrs. Smith are God’s children under the charge of Mr. and Mrs. Smith.
 If you want to help your neighbor educate his children, then open your wallet, take out some money, and give it to him.
 Most people call this biblical approach to helping others “loving one’s neighbor using free will” (or volition).
 (Idea: Ask those who call themselves “pro-choice” regarding abortion whether they believe in choice when it comes to the funding of the education of others’ children.)
 Second, it has already come to pass that state school districts are making huge profits off these programs.
 I spoke on homeschooling to a Lion’s Club in one of Oregon’s larger cities, and afterwards a man who was a former school board member in California told me that his state-run school district started a homeschool program with the main intent of making easy money.
 It is happening all over America.9